The number of exonerated Ohio prisoners is growing thanks to the Ohio Innocence Project.

 Although there are no published statistics on the demographics of exonerated Ohio prisoners, public images of the exonerees on the OIP website indicate that at least 48% of those exonerated in Ohio are African American males, and at least one exoneree is a female.

 According to The National Innocence Project, 350 people, including 20 people who served time on death row, been exonerated through post-conviction DNA testing since 1989.
-Nationally, more than 70% of people exonerated are of color (African American, Latino or Asian) while the remainder are white.
+Nationally, more than 70% of people exonerated are of color (African American, Latino or Asian) while the remainder is white.

 Today, there are approximately 300 active cases in the United States.
 Every year, more than 3,000 people from across the country write to the Innocence Project for the first time asking for help, and at any given time state agencies are evaluating between 6,000 and 8,000 potential cases.
 Each of these cases represents an individual who can potentially be freed of their crimes.